VibeKit Remote Agent — Drive Your Laptop's Claude Code from iPhone

 vibekit-agent link

 Latest published version: [email protected].
-The link command prints a code; open the iOS app or Telegram bot, paste it under Remote Agents, done.
+The link command prints a code; open the iOS app, paste it under Remote Agents, done.
 Then:

 cd ~/code/your-project